Litles/hadoop-docker/README.md

 # hadoop-docker
-Deploy a Hadoop cluster for BigData ecosystem with Docker.
+Deploying a Hadoop cluster for BigData ecosystem with Docker.